jcolag/entropy-arbitrage/2025-05-08-timescape.md

  > **ALIEN 2**: You must stop!

-We saw her briefly earlier, but now that she had a line, I should mention that [Pat Tallman](https://en.wikipedia.org/wiki/Patricia_Tallman) plays her.
+We saw her briefly earlier, but now that she had a line, I should mention that {% wiki Patricia_Tallman|Pat Tallman|en %} plays her.
 We've seen her before as unnamed members of the crew in episodes such as [*Power Play*]({% post_url 2024-08-22-power-play %}) and [*Starship Mine*]({% post_url 2025-03-20-starship-mine %}), plus some stunt work where we might not identify her at a glance.

  > Captain's log, stardate 46945.3.
 We successfully evacuated the crew of the Romulan ship, and we're on course to the Neutral Zone to bring them home.